sohaib023/Carrom-Game/README.md

 # Carrom-Game
-A 2D multiplayer Carrom Board game
+A 2D multiplayer Carrom Board game.
+To run the game, clone the project and compile it using Visual Studio (tested against VS2015).